Get help today 888-341-7785

 When Was Ecstasy Discovered?

-You may wonder when MDMA was discovered?
-MDMA was first discovered by the Germans, who were synthesizing everything they could lay their hands on.
-Amphetamine had been discovered in 1887, and in 1912, Anton Köllisch created MDMA as an intermediate product of another reaction.
-This is a bit like when you create the tasty batter of a cake—it’s not the raw ingredients of the flour, eggs, and water, but it isn’t the finished product, either.
+You may wonder, When MDMA was discovered?
+MDMA (3,4-methylenedioxymethamphetamine) was first discovered by German chemists.
+Amphetamine was discovered in 1887, and in 1912, Anton Köllisch created MDMA as an intermediate product of another reaction.
+This is a bit like when you create the tasty batter of a cake—it’s not the raw ingredients of the eggs, flour, and water, but it isn’t the finished product, either.
 The chemist noted that he’d made a new compound and moved on.

 MDMA Testing & Research

-MDMA was then tested covertly by the US military in the ‘50s.
-The usual explanation for this is that they were searching for a truth serum, but this seems unlikely for a number of reasons.
+MDMA was tested covertly by the U.S. military in the 1950s.
+The usual explanation for this is that they were searching for a “truth serum,” but this seems unlikely for several reasons.
 First, the tests were conducted on animals.
-While animals can lie, a truth serum wouldn’t be much use on them.
+While animals can lie, a truth serum wouldn’t be of much use to them.
 It’s much more likely that they were looking for new chemical weapons and that MDMA was one of the many chemicals synthesized for this purpose.

-However, a chemist by the name of Alexander Shulgin began to show an interest in various hallucinogenic compounds.
-Shulgin had been born in 1925, had served in the US Navy, and eventually earned his PhD in 1954.
-During his time with the Dow Chemical Company, he created the world’s first biodegradable pesticide, mexacarbate, which was marketed under the name Zectran.
+However, chemist Alexander Shulgin developed an interest in hallucinogenic compounds.
+Born in 1925, Shulgin served in the U.S. Navy before earning his Ph.D. in 1954.
+While working at the Dow Chemical Company, he created the world’s first biodegradable pesticide, mexacarbate, which was marketed under the name Zectran.

-This made Dow a lot of money, and the company rewarded Shulgin by allowing him to research pretty much anything he wanted.
-Having tried mescaline in the late ‘50s, Shulgin decided to experiment further with various psychotropics.
+This made Dow a lot of money, and the company rewarded Shulgin by allowing him to expand his research to whatever areas he wanted to study.
+Having tried mescaline in the late 1950s, Shulgin decided to experiment with various psychotropics.
 He reasoned that psychiatry was a growing field and that hallucinogenic and mind-altering drugs might be the answer to curing various disorders.

-Shulgin eventually left Dow in 1965—partly because he tested various psychoactive drugs on himself—but he immediately started doing research work for the DEA.
-This let him legitimately research various illicit compounds, and in 1976, he tried MDMA after apparently hearing about it from various friends.
+Shulgin eventually left Dow in 1965—partly because he tested various psychoactive drugs on himself—but he immediately started doing research work for the Drug Enforcement Administration (DEA).
+This let him legitimately research various illicit compounds, and in 1976, he tried MDMA after apparently hearing about it from friends.

 The first batches of MDMA had already been discovered in Chicago in 1970, and by 1975, it had been banned in the UK.
 It was virtually unknown in the United States, however.